 I’ll spare our readers a long-winded origin story here because chances are, if you’ve gotten this far then you are most likely acquainted with kratom.
 Suffice it to say, kratom is a nootropic Ayurvedic herb from the coffee family of plants.

 As with Sakae naa, kratom has is indigenous to Southeast Asia and is enjoyed by many as a folk medicine in its native land.
-In recent years, kratom has blown up in the Western world, finding thousands of fans who revere it for its ability to relieve anxiety, improve mood, increase stamina and eradicate sleeplessness.
+In recent years, kratom has blown up in the Western world, finding thousands of fans who revere it for its natural qualities and long-lasting aroma.

 Kratom has a unique alkaloid profile consisting of 29 + alkaloids including the ever-abundant mitragynine.
-It is mitragynine that is thought to be largely responsible for kratom’s analgesic effects.
+It is mitragynine that is thought to be largely responsible for kratom’s potent effects.

 Needless to say, all of kratom’s alkaloids contribute to its wide array of purported effects.
 These effects which range from mild to moderate to intense may include any or all of the following: